Fish and Wildlife Service, Interior.

 Decision Process: The Committee Recommendations noted that the developer makes key decisions.
 The draft Guidelines recommend that the developer coordinate early and often with the Service when making decisions about when and whether to proceed to the next tier to gain joint understanding of data analysis and project planning.

 Implementation: The Committee recommended that the Service delay implementation of the Guidelines for 24 months to account for projects that are in planning or under construction and to have an opportunity for Service and wind industry personnel to learn about them.
-The draft Guidelines accommodate projects that are in various stages of development, from early planning to operational.
+The draft Guidelines accommodate projects that are in various stages of development, from Start Printed Page 9592early planning to operational.
 The Service has committed to developing and providing training to practitioners on the final Guidelines to assure uniform interpretation.

 Adverse Effect: The Committee Recommendations use a threshold of “significant adverse effect” for those impacts that need to be studied or addressed.
 The draft Guidelines removed “significant” from the phrase.
 Because the Service intends to use the term in a manner similar to that described in the Committee Recommendations, the inclusion of the word “significant” would be redundant.

 Use of Project Descriptors and Other Terms: The Committee Recommendations used the terms “area of interest,” “project area,” “project site,” “species of concern, and species of fragmentation concern.”
 The draft Guidelines modified the terms to be consistent with Service practices and policies.
 The terms are now “area of influence, project site, extent of direct effects, extent of indirect effects, affected species, and species sensitive to habitat fragmentation.”